Types of Counseling

 Specific areas of interest and experience include child centered play therapy, adoption, foster care, attachment issues and abuse issues.
 Donna also has extensive experience treating depression, anxiety and challenges of life issues.

-Phyllis is the administrative secretary for the Chambersburg and State College offices.
-Upon graduating business school in 1999, she was hired by SpiriTrust Lutheran Counseling Services.
+Ann is the administrative secretary for the Chambersburg and State College offices.

 Her duties include client scheduling, insurance correspondence, managing client accounts, answering the phone and numerous other responsibilities.
 Phyllis is dedicated to making clients feel comfortable and greets them in a friendly and compassionate manner.

 Schedule an appointment today!
 SpiriTrust Lutheran® provides professional counseling services in Franklin and Fulton counties as well as the State College area.